Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Appendix: Omitted Proofs

 where $R_i$ and $Q_i$ are the blocks associated with the full-rank observability partition $S_i$, and $[U]_{\mc I}$ represents the values of the vector or matrix-valued quantity $U$ indexed by a set of indices $\mc I$.

-First, we must justify that the relations expressed in Equations \ref{eqn:apply_tilde_P_m_0}-\ref{eqn:apply_tilde_P_m_infty_blocks} are well-defined.
+First, we must justify that the relations expressed in \crefrange{eqn:apply_tilde_P_m_0}{eqn:apply_tilde_P_m_infty_blocks} are well-defined.
 We already know $R$ and $Q$ are nonsingular.
 We must then show all entries of the vector $R^T Q^{-1} \mathbf 1$ are nonzero to allow for the existence of $\diag(R^TQ^{-1}\mathbf 1)$.
 This fact is a consequence of known properties of the Haar measure over special orthogonal matrices \cite[Section 1.2]{meckesRandomMatrix2019}.
 Fix a full-rank observability partition $S_i$.
 It is known that corresponding rotation matrix blocks $R_i^T$ and $R_i$ are identically distributed with respect to the Haar measure on $SO(|S_i|)$ \cite[pg.
 18]{meckesRandomMatrix2019}.
 Furthermore, since $Q_i$ is nonsingular, we know that $Q_i^{-1} \mathbf 1$ is not the zero vector.
 Thus, it is also known that the random vector $R_i^T \cdot (Q_i^{-1} [\mathbf 1]_{S_i})$ is uniformly distributed over the $(|S_i|-1)$-sphere with radius $\norm{Q_i^{-1} [\mathbf 1]_{S_i}}_2$ \cite[pg.
 19-20, 26]{meckesRandomMatrix2019}.
 By the same argument discussed in the proof of Lemma \ref{lem:unique-obs-unique-eigvals}, the entries of $R_i^T Q_i^{-1}[\mathbf 1]_{S_i}$ must be nonzero with probability one.
 By taking a union bound over all full-rank observability partitions, \textit{all} entries of $R^T Q^{-1} \mathbf 1$ must be nonzero with probability one as well.